irqmask/s3mplay/README.md

 </a>

 # s3mplay
-A music player library for S3M tracker musik along with a litte player application
+A music player library for S3M tracker music along with a litte player application